prominence-eosc/docs/running-jobs.md

 ---

 ## A basic single-node job
-In order to run an instance of a container, running the command specified in the image’s entrypoint, all you need to do is to specify the Docker Hub image name:
+In order to run an instance of a container, running the command defined in the image’s entrypoint, all you need to do is to specify the Docker Hub image name:
 ```
 prominence create alahiff/testpi
 ```